 The infundibular tissue that constricts the outflow tract from the right ventricle into the pulmonary artery is removed (1 in animation at right).

 Also, patches (pink in the animation at right) made of homograft (human tissue, stored cold) or synthetic material are used to close the hole between the two ventricles (2) and to widen the opening from the right ventricle into the pulmonary artery (3).

-If a shunt procedure was previously performed, the shunt is removed and circulation proceeds more or less as in a normal heart.
+If a shunt procedure was previously performed, the shunt is removed.